ocean-uhh/seasenselib/docs/source/index.rst

 :parser: myst_parser.sphinx_ # this is the markdown parser

 =============================================================
-CTD_tools: Methods for working with oceanographic sensor data
+CTD Tools: Methods for working with oceanographic sensor data
 =============================================================

-`ctd-tools` is a repository to process data from CTD (conductivity-temperature-depth) devices.
+`ctd-tools` is a library to process data from oceanographic sensor formats.

 For recommendations or bug reports, please visit https://github.com/ifmeo-hamburg/ctd-tools/issues/new

 .. toctree::